RobertAudi/fire/README.markdown

 This will also create a model, however the user will be asked to enter a name.
 NOTE: When creating a model, the `migration_version` configuration will be incremented by one in `application/config/migration.php`.

+You can also create nested models, that is, models inside subfolders:

+    fire g model admin/user name:string

 Finally, you can specify the `--parent` option along with the name of a class to change the parent model.
 You can also specify the